fujaba/fulibFx/README.md

 }
 ```

-### ✨ Special methods
+### ✨ Initialization, rendering and cleanup

 Within your controller class, you have the ability to define methods that are automatically triggered when the
-controller is initialized or rendered.
+controller is initialized, rendered or destroyed.
 These methods should be annotated with either `@ControllerEvent.onInit`
-or `@ControllerEvent.onRender` to
-specify their respective execution points.
+or `@ControllerEvent.onRender` to specify their respective execution points.

 ```java